nrleist/info-orbs/references/Developer Guide to Logging.md

 Log.warninln("Battery level: %d%%, Status: %s", batteryLevel, status.c_str());
 ```

-Do NOT use Arduino Strings directly for %s, but to use .c_str(), like in Serial.printf()
+Do NOT use Arduino Strings directly for %s, but use .c_str(), like in Serial.printf()

 ## General Guidance